Palliative Care FAQs

 Does Medicare pay for palliative care?

-- Medicare Part B covers consultative palliative care.
-Coverage varies for comprehensive palliative care.
-Call us to learn your options.
+- Medicare Part B covers palliative care in some circumstances.
+Call us to learn more about your options.

 Can I receive skilled home health care at the same time as palliative care?